miceoroni/ASMARA/README.md

 ## Installation
 >[!WARNING]
-This system currently only runs on MacOS and Linux, Crostini also works.
+This system currently only runs on MacOS and Linux, Crostini also works if you happen to use Chrome/ChromiumOS.

 If you are running the Compiled ASMARA Binary, skip to step 2.